-PRIMARY and PROFESSIONAL RESPONSIBILITIES TOTAL WEEKLY HOURS Prof Tech and CCP 15-20 credits quarterly, or 45-60 credits annually (2018-2019) 15-18 credits quarterly, or 45-55 credits annually (2019-) Additional primary and professional responsibilities as listed in the contract.
+PRIMARY and PROFESSIONAL RESPONSIBILITIES TOTAL WEEKLY HOURS Prof Tech and CCP 15-18 credits quarterly, or 45- Second 15-18 credits annually Additional primary and professional responsibilities as listed in the contract.
 40.0 hrs Gen Ed 15 credits quarterly, or 45 credits annually Additional primary and professional responsibilities as listed in the contract.
 40.0 hrs